paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### AlmostEqual for Floating Point

-Floating point number comparisons can be hit or miss.
-Every mathematical operation is subject to rounding to fit into the number of bits.
+Floating point number comparisons can be hit or miss due to rounding.
 A single precision 32-bit float has around 7 digits of accuracy.
 Even trivial calculations may not compare equal.

 Enter `Compare.AlmostEqual`.
-You can specify the minimum change or use the defaults of 0.001 for single precision and 0.00001 for doubles.
+You can specify the smallest change or use the defaults of 0.001 for single precision and 0.00001 for doubles.

 ```c#
 IsFalse(Compare.AlmostEqual(a: 1.1f, b: 1.2f, minimumChange: 0.1f));